typedb/typedb-docs/_09-query/05-updating-data.md

 [tab:end]
 </div>

-This first looks for anything that owns the `color` attribute with the value of `"maroon"` and then inserts the new instance of the `color` attribute with the value of `"red"` to be owned by the matched owners.
-Finally, it deletes all instances of `color` with the value of `"maroon"`.
+This query first looks for any instance that owns the `colour` attribute with the value of `"maroon"` and then inserts the new instance of the `colour` attribute with the value of `"red"` to be owned by the matched owners.
+Finally, it deletes all instances of `colour` with the value of `"maroon"`.

-### Updating the roleplayers of a relationship
+### Update the roleplayers of a relationship
-To change the roleplayers of a given relationship, we first need to [delete the instances of the relationship](/docs/query/delete-query# deleting-instances-of-relationship) with the current roleplayers and [insert the new instance of the relationship](/docs/query/insert-query#inserting-instances-of-relationship) with the new roleplayer.
+To change the roleplayers of a given relationship, we first need to [delete the instances of the relationship](/docs/query/delete-query#delete-instances-of-a-relationship-type) with the current roleplayers and [insert the new instance of the relationship](/docs/query/insert-query#insert-instances-of-a-relationship-type) with the new roleplayers.

 <div class="gtabs dark" data-parse-to-html="true">